 The Company's Certificate of Incorporation and Bylaws provide that the number of directors on the Board shall be fixed from time to time by the Board of Directors but shall not be less than three nor more than 15 persons.
 The Board has fixed its size at six members.
 Directors hold office until the next annual meeting of the stockholders of the Company or until their successors have been elected and qualified.
 Vacancies may be filled by recommendations from the Corporate Governance Committee and a majority vote by the remaining directors.
-The Company's Board of Directors met 4 times during fiscal year 2001.
-During fiscal year 2001, each member of the Board of Directors attended 100% of the meetings of the Board of Directors and the committees of which he was a member, with the exception of Mr. Zink who attended 72% of the meetings of the Board of Directors and the committees of which he was a member.
+The Company's Board of Directors met four times during fiscal year 2002.
+During fiscal year 2002, each member of the Board of Directors attended 100% of the meetings of the Board of Directors and the committees of which he was a member.